 In setting up for the final finish, I first set the stand up on blocks and proceeded to wipe the piece down with mineral spirits to clean it off, especially in the areas around the joinery where I had earlier applied beeswax to control glue squeeze-out.

 Both the stand and the top received 2 coats of oil/resin finish made of a three-equal-part-mixture of Waterlox finish, tung oil and mineral spirits.
-After a two-day cure of the first coat, I like to very lightly sand the surface with 1,000 grit paper.
+After a two-day cure of the first coat, I like to very lightly sand the surface with 1,000 grid paper.

 A similar light sanding will happen after the second coat followed by the application of a couple light coats of beeswax polish.
 Next time, I hope to have a few color images of the completed piece to share with you.